cpyup/neighborhood_library/README.md

 - Prints display of the currently available inventory
 - Provides options to check out a desired book or return to the main menu

+#### Check-Out (Action)

+- This sub-menu handles user input when submitting a request to return a book
+- Takes the users' name and updates the status in the current inventory
+- Error handling directs user to attempt a new input, navigate to Home Page, or display list of checked out titles again

 ### Display Checked Out Books

 - Prints display of currently unavailable inventory